Recoskie/AI-Matrix/docs/Matrix Structure.md

 s8 = s8 - (s1 * 1 + s2 * 7 + s3 * 21);
 </pre>

+You can also take the 5-dimensional set with the subtraction example above and add how many times we subtracted s3 when subtracting the following number from the previous row, and you will end up with the same number of subtraction per row.

+<br /><br />

 So then s4 is 1, 1+3, 1+3+6, 1+3+6+10, 1+3+6+10+15, 1+3+6+10+15+21 is 4, 10, 20, 35.

 <br /><br />

-All this does is tally up the values per iteration amount and subtract it from each value.
+All this does is tally up the subtraction per row to find the first per value iteration in each row doing a much faster subtraction than the 5-dimensional set with the subtraction example.

 <br /><br />